-A flooded car is not safe to drive until it has been fully repaired, so you should never buy a flooded car with the intention of immediately driving it.
+A flooded car is not safe to drive until it has been fully repaired.
+Don’t buy a flooded car to and drive immediately.
 What about purchasing and rebuilding a flooded car?
 That depends on whether the possible profit outweighs and potential risks and expenses.
 If you can fix the car up, legally register it, and sell it on the market without obscuring its flooded status, then it may be worthwhile to do so.

 Salvage Titles in Virginia

 A car that has damage that meets or exceeds 75% of its total value must be declared a total loss by the insurance company.
 When this occurs, the car must be registered as a salvage title.
 A salvage title denotes a totaled car and serves as a warning to potential buyers.

 Many flooded cars are salvage titles.
 Once a vehicle has been branded with the salvage designation, it will always be a salvage car, because title histories are impossible to erase.
 So while it’s possible to rebuild the car, it will always sell for slightly less than fair market value.
 In most cases, rebuilt salvage cars start selling at about 5% below the value of a comparable used car, with values adjusting for availability on the market and other factors.